ngaylinn/epigenetic-gol-prototype/README.md

 ## Phase One
 This project has two phases of experimentation.
-The first phase serves to measure the performance of the genetic algorithm in all of the predefined `GenomeConfig`s against all four of the fitness goals.
+The first phase serves to measure the performance of the genetic algorithm in all of the predefined `GenomeConfig`s against all of the fitness goals.
 For each of those combinations, the algorithm will:
 - Randomly generate a population of 32 `Genotype`s (that's how many can run simultaneously on the available GPU hardware).
 Each `Genotype` consists of